keonik/learn-graphql/slides.md

 ---

-# What issues does it cause?
+## What issues does it cause?

 -   Superfluous Database Calls (N+1 problem go into more detail on n+1)
     -   Solution: dataloader batching/caching
 -   All this relation ability causes performance issues
     -   query caching
 -   Everything is a POST...
-    -   welp...
+    -   not taking advantage of http methods and their features

+Note: - REST works - scalable - well known

 ---